INTRO PARTS

 The budget booklet for Sets 0 and 1 includes all 8 designs for Set 0 shown in the earlier book for Sets 00+0+1, but only 5 of the 24 designs for Set 1, specifically designs no. 2, 12, 18, 19 and 24.

 On the inside of the front cover, there is now a one-page explanation on how to build a Mobaco house.
 The text is identical to the loose-leaf instructions that were used from ±1931 through 1935 (see further below).
-This why we believe that these budget booklets came out in 1936.

-These budget booklets were in use until the last Moubal sets were made in 1952.
+These booklets were in use until the last Moubal sets were made in 1952.
 Although the booklets look identical, careful observation shows us that there are small variations which allow us to possibly further date these booklets and the boxes they were in.
 The two easiest differences are spelling of the instructions and K2384 on the rear cover:

 1. SPELLING OF THE INSTRUCTIONS ON PAGE 2: